Old Fool of the Veld

-The horns of the Blue Wildebeest will usually not meet or fuse together, however the size of the gap between the two horns is a good indication as to the circumference of the bases.
+The horns of the Blue Wildebeest will usually not meet or fuse together at the bases, however the size of the gap between the two horns is a good indication as to the circumference of the bases.
 The smaller the gap between the two horns the greater the measurement of the bases circumference will be and how much the circumference of the bases will make a big difference in the total measurement of the overall trophy, often adding several inches for a trophy with bigger bases.
 Note that the pronounced bump, also known as the boss, sometime seen at the bases of the horns is not a reliable indication of the circumference of the bases themselves.
 Bases of a good Wildebeest will have a circumference of 12 inches (30.48 cm) to 14 inches (35.56 cm).

 The depth of the curls of the horns on a Blue Wildebeest will have only a bit of an impact on the overall size of the trophy.
 Some animals will have no depth of curl in their horns making their horns appear to shoot straight out, looking almost flat.
 This does not mean that the Wildebeest will not measure well, though it usually is a sign of lesser measurement in the spread of the horns.
 It is a different shape of horns which does not necessarily mean that the animal is immature.